GotBit/UKAN/README.md

 ### Functional requirements

+- The main goal of this contract is to create vesting once for 1 or more wallets.
 - Customer should be able to deploy contract and specialize token, which he wants to distribute
 - Customer should send tokens by himself on this contract in any time he wants
 - Customer should be able to add user for vesting shedule